Yip-Jia-Qi/codecformer/samples/README.txt

-udio files in this folder are the model outputs produced by the Codecformer model reported in Table 1 of the paper.
+Audio files in this folder are the model outputs produced by the Codecformer model reported in Table 1 of the paper.

 These are the first 5 samples from the WSJ0-2mix-extr test dataset.